 9. Only use trusted public WiFi connections

 Not everything is always as it seems when it comes to public WiFi.
 It’s easy for scammers to set up a WiFi source with the name of a nearby venue or even ‘Free WiFi’ and then steal your personal information.
 Do your research and make sure you only connect to legitimate, secure WiFi hot spots.
 If you’re unsure which one to use, ask someone who works at the venue and they will be able to point you in the right direction.

 10. Be careful what you share on social media

 Finally, be very careful with what you put on your social media.
 You don’t want to be sharing any information that could potentially help someone steal your identity.
 It’s not unknown for criminals to befriend people online in order to gain personal information that will help in their quest to commit cyber crimes.

 We hope these tips help you stay safe online.
-If you need someone to look after your IT for you, we offer a wide range of support services - including Public WiFi, Web Protection, Backup Solutions and Antivirus Software.
-Find out more about our services.
+If you need someone to look after your IT for you, we offer a wide range of support services – including Public WiFi, Web Protection, Backup Solutions and Antivirus Software.